dmcnally/trigrams-kata/README.md

      * Fix the random number generator?
      * Check the first and last word are reachable?
      * Validate the generated text against the trigram hash?
+       * Would checking each pair of words is a valid key suffice?